-After deposition in a personal injury case, several things will happen, including settlement negotiations, potential mediation, discovery, and trial preparation if necessary.
+Several things will happen after deposition in a personal injury case, including settlement negotiations, potential mediation, discovery, and trial preparation if necessary.
 Generally, settlement negotiations will begin when your attorney sends a demand letter for compensation.
 If the early settlement negotiations are unsuccessful, a personal injury lawsuit could be filed, and discovery would begin.
 During the discovery stage of a lawsuit, each side will depose the opposing party and their witnesses to gain more insight into the incident and what may be said at trial.

 What Is a Deposition?